Manhunt underway in deadly Istanbul nightclub attack

 Witnesses said an evening that was supposed to celebrate the new year became a bloodbath instead.

-"We were having fun, at first we thought it was a fight then there was a lot of gunfire," eyewitness Yunis Turk told CNN after police secured the nightclub in the Ortakoy neighborhood.
+"We were having fun.
+At first we thought it was a fight, then there was a lot of gunfire," eyewitness Yunis Turk told CNN after police secured the nightclub in the Ortakoy neighborhood.

 "After the gunfire everyone started to run toward the terrace.
 We ran as well.
 There was someone next to me who was shot and fell on the floor.
 We ran away and hid under the sofas."